AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 **In the GUI:**
 - Simply click a profile name to switch to it
 - The Controls Configuration table updates
-- The Control Editor clears
-- Any highlighted control clears

 ---